-Upon completion of this offering, the founding members will hold in the aggregate approximately 55,850,951 NCM LLC common membership units.
-As described above in "Certain Relationships and Related Party Transactions-Transactions with Founding Members-NCM LLC Operating Agreement-Common Unit Redemption Right," the founding members will have the right to redeem these common membership units in exchange for, at our option, our common stock on a one-for-one basis or a cash payment equal to the market price of one share of our common stock.
-Following such redemption, pursuant to the registration rights agreement described above in "Certain Relationships and Related Party Transactions-Transactions with Founding Members-Registration Rights Agreement," the founding members will have the right, subject to various conditions and limitations, to demand the filing of, and include such shares of our common stock in, registration statements relating to our common stock, subject to the 180-day lock-up arrangement described above.
+Upon completion of this offering, the Founding Members will hold in the aggregate approximately NCM LLC common membership units.
+As described above in "Certain Relationships and Related Party Transactions-Transactions with Founding Members-NCM LLC Operating Agreement-Common Unit Redemption Right," the Founding Members will have the right to redeem these common membership units in exchange for, at our option, our common stock on a one-for-one basis, a cash payment equal to the market price of one share of our common stock or any combination of cash and stock.
+Following such redemption, pursuant to the Registration Rights Agreement described above in "Certain Relationships and Related Party Transactions-Transactions with Founding Members-Registration Rights Agreement," the Founding Members will have the right, subject to various conditions and limitations, to demand the filing of, and include such shares of our common stock in, registration statements relating to our common stock, subject to the day lock-up arrangement described above.
 These registration rights of our stockholders could impair the prevailing market price and impair our ability to raise capital by depressing the price at which we could sell our common stock.